 Vehicle access for City parks and natural areas should be restricted, particularly for areas that are known or suspected as having pathogens present.
-Visitors should be encouraged to avoid using these areas during wet conditions.
 Visitors should always use tracks and pathways and avoid passing through vegetated areas.
 Tracks and pathways should be well maintained and have effective drainage.
 The establishment of new tracks within areas of known infestation should be avoided.